zchee/golang-wiki/Modules.md

 For many years, the official Go FAQ has included this advice on package versioning:

-> "Packages intended for public use should try to maintain backwards compatibility as they evolve.
+> "Packages intended for public use should try to maintain backward compatibility as they evolve.
 The Go 1 compatibility guidelines are a good reference here: don't remove exported names, encourage tagged composite literals, and so on.
 If different functionality is required, add a new name instead of changing an old one.
 If a complete break is required, create a new package with a new import path."

 The last sentence is especially important — if you break compatibility, you should change the import path of your package.
 With Go 1.11 modules, that advice is formalized into the _import compatibility rule_:

 > "If an old package and a new package have the same import path,
 > the new package must be backwards compatible with the old package."

-Recall [semver](https://semver.org/) requires a major version change when a v1 or higher package makes a backwards incompatible change.
-The result of following both the import compatibility rule and semver is called _Semantic Import Versioning_, where the major version is included in the import path — this ensures the import path changes any time the major version increments due to a break in compatibility.
+Recall [semver](https://semver.org/) requires a major version change when a v1 or higher package makes a backwards-incompatible change.
+The result of following both the import compatibility rule and semver is called _Semantic Import Versioning_, where the major version is included in the import path — this ensures the import path changes any time the major version increments due to a compatibility break.

 As a result of Semantic Import Versioning, code opting in to Go modules **must comply with these rules**:
 * Follow [semver](https://semver.org/).
 (An example VCS tag is `v1.2.3`).